jmgpgit/Final-Project/README.md

 We can see that the algorithm has successfully placed the nodes in their corresponding locations, with the exception of a few outliers.
 The outliers are due to the fact that the algorithm is not deterministic, and the nodes are not moved in a deterministic manner.
 The algorithm is also not perfect, and is prone to getting stuck in local minima.
 However, the algorithm is able to place the nodes in their corresponding locations with a high degree of accuracy.

 Since this model was intentionally simplistic, we have no good way of measuring the accuracy of the model and its result.
-However, we can instead superimpose the result of the algorithm onto a map of Madrid, and compare it to the actual metro map.
+However, we can instead superimpose the result of the algorithm onto a map of Madrid, and visually compare it to the actual metro map.

 <div style="text-align: center;">
   <img src="exploration/madrid_metro/result_images/superimposed.jpg"/>